 P. SAADA / EURELIOS / SCIENCE PHOTO LIBRARY P. SAADA / EURELIOS / SCIENCE PHOTO LIBRARY

-Blood flow through the placenta.
-Colour doppler ultrasound scan showing blood flow through the human placenta in pregnancy.
-Here, communication of blood between two maternal veins on each side of the placenta is seen (yellow/red).
-The placenta links the blood supply of the mother with the developing foetus.
-This doppler ultrasound scan was made by Dr Philippe Saada.
-Saada obtains such high-definition images by linking ultrasound to a numeric colour video.
-Doppler ultrasound uses high-frequency sound waves to determine whether a pregnancy is normal, and can register moving particles like blood.
+Renal dystrophy.
+Colour doppler ultrasound scan inside a human kidney with impaired renal function (dystrophy).
+The ureter (black, round) is dilated where it exits from the kidney, near the junction of kidney blood vessels (red).
+The ureter normally passes urine to the bladder, but dilation causes backflow into the kidney.
+This ultrasound scan was made by Dr Philippe Saada.
+Saada obtains high- definition images by linking doppler ultrasound to a numeric colour video.
+Doppler ultrasound uses high-frequency sound waves to determine whether organs are diseased, and can register moving particles like blood.
 Photographed at the Ultra- sound Centre of La Marjolaine at Montrouge, Paris.

 Model release not required.
 Property release not required.